 Swedish police and prosecutors have previously stated that they are interested in a vessel outside Swedish waters that has passed the cables.
 According to Engström, it concerns the Chinese vessel.

-It has passed the cables, but we cannot link it to the locations where the cables broke.
+It has passed the cables, but we cannot link it to the locations where the cables were damaged.

-The investigation is at an early stage, and they have not yet created a picture of what has happened to the cables.
+The investigation is in an early stage, and they have not yet created a picture of what happened to the cables.

-We are trying to get information as soon as possible and, above all, find out if it was due to negligence or intentional, says Engström.
+We are trying to get information as soon as possible and, above all, find out if it was due to negligence or intent, says Engström.

 More vessels of interest